-Dry,flaky and brittle hooves can be a indication that your horse's diet is not properly balanced.
-Nutritional substances that aid in the building and maintaining of strong healthy hooves are Biotin, Calcium, Phosphorus, Vitamin D, Magnesium, Zinc, Lysine, and Methionine.
+Dry, flaky and brittle hooves can be an indication that your horse's diet is not properly balanced.
+Nutritional ingredients that aid in the building and maintaining of strong healthy hooves are Biotin, Calcium, Phosphorus, Vitamin D, Magnesium, Zinc, Lysine, and Methionine.
 Hoof Beat has all the supporting nutrients that are essential for building strong hooves.
 Hoof Beat also contains extruded soybeans, a good source of omega 3 and omega 6, and chelated trace minerals.

 Answers to Common Questions about Hoof Beat:

 Hoof Beat was carefully formulated to directly address the problem hoof and has all these ingredients in it to support growth and repair.
 Hoof Beat is economical at a one ounce feeding rate per day per 1000 pound horse.
 Some improvements are seen as quickly as 2-3 weeks but it takes a full year to grow the hoof out completely.
 Hoof Beat should be fed for one full year and if you wish to continue to enjoy healthy, supple hooves, you need to feed Hoof Beat throughout your horse’s life!

 Note: Don’t forget!
 Hoof Beat is not a replacement for a balanced diet.
 It is a supplement to it.
 We recommend balancing your feeding program with Total Health to supply all 14 vitamins and 14 minerals necessary for a healthy horse.
 You should have your horses feed program balanced with the proper protein sources to provide the necessary amino acids to continue to support the hoof.

 What Are The Ingredients in Hoof Beat?